eugeneware/s3-tail-stream/README.md

     match the query.
 Leave this, or set this to `null` to have the stream end when it runs out of files.
 NB: Setting this too low may cause API rate limiing issues.
+  * `uncompress` (optional) - If the objects are uncompressed, then provide a function which when called will create a `Transform` stream to do the uncompression (eg. `zlib.createGunzip`)

 ### Events